This post may contain affiliate links. Please read our disclosure policy.

 Cut vegetables in a colander

-1. Slice the zucchini, then place it in a colander.
+1. Prep.
+Slice the zucchini, then place it in a colander.
 Toss the zucchini with salt and let it drain.

 Cut onions in a pot